PetervanLunteren/EcoAssist/README.md

 Camera trap images taken [Missouri camera trap database](https://lila.science/datasets/missouricameratraps).
 Photo of street taken from [pixabay](https://pixabay.com/photos/dog-classics-stray-pup-team-6135495/).

 ## How to download?
 For now it is only available for OSX users.
-If you would like to run EcoAssist on your Windows of Linux computer, let me know!
+If you would like to run EcoAssist on your Windows or Linux computer, let me know!
 I'll see what I can do.

 ### Prerequisites
 1. First of all you'll need to install [Anaconda](https://www.anaconda.com/products/individual).
 Need help?
 Follow [these steps](https://docs.anaconda.com/anaconda/install/mac-os/).